-The development of Camp Ten Oaks has been informed and guided by a diverse group of dedicated volunteers who collectively make up a 30-person staff team.
-Our staff members are an integral part of the camp community and ensure that our campers have an unforgettable, safe and fun summer.
-On average, the staff at Camp Ten Oaks tend to be in their mid-twenties and choose to work at camp during their vacation time.
+The development of Camp Ten Oaks has been informed and guided by a diverse group of dedicated volunteers who collectively make up a 40-person staff team.
+Our volunteer staff members are an integral part of the camp community and ensure that our campers have an unforgettable, safe and fun summer.
+On average, the volunteer staff at Camp Ten Oaks tend to be in their mid-twenties and choose to work at camp during their vacation time.

-Assistant Director of Staffing
+Assistant Director of Healthcare

 Assistant Director of Operations

 Ellen Fowler loves camp!
 She has been involved in the camping world (as a camper and a staff member) since the age of 6, and has no plans to ever stop.
 She completed her B.Ed at Queen’s University in their Outdoor and Experiential Education stream.
 She currently works in Toronto as a teacher, leading Kindergarten and elementary Phys-Ed.
 She believes in using children’s inherent desire for play to teach both physical and life skills.
 It is the best job in the world!
 Ellen works to challenge normative thinking and to advocate for marginalized groups, especially while at school.
 In her spare time she likes to bake sourdough bread, cook elaborate meals, bike around the city and sing any of the women and songs discography at karaoke.
 She cannot wait to share the magic of camp with the Ten Oaks community this summer.